 The 6-3 225 lb J.J.
 Arcega-Whiteside had 63 receptions, 1,059 receiving yards, and 14 receiving touchdowns in 2018.
 He caught a touchdown in the red zone by fighting off great man coverage by Notre Dame cornerback Julian Love.
 He only had 5 receptions, 30 receiving yards, and 1 receiving touchdown versus Love, but his tape versus Notre Dame is better then his stats indicate.

-Baltimore gets their starting running back here.
+Chicago gets a change of pace running back to Tarik Cohen here.
 Devin Singletary had 261 carries, 1,348 rushing yards, and 22 rushing touchdowns in 2018.
 Devin Singletary also had 32 rushing touchdowns in 2017.